Sony has entered the OTC hearing aid space with two powerful new devices, the Sony OTC hearing aids CRE-C20 and CRE-E10

 Are the Sony CRE-E10 hearing aids compatible with Android?

-No, as of 2025, the CRE-E10 only streams audio on iOS devices.
-Android users can still use the app for controls.
+No. As of 2026, the CRE-E10 supports phone call streaming on iOS devices only.
+Android users can still use the Sony Hearing Control App for adjustments.

 How long does the CRE-E10 battery last?

-Roughly 26 hours per charge with the rechargeable case.
+Up to 26 hours per charge using its Qi-compatible rechargeable battery.

 Are Sony OTC hearing aids FDA-approved?

-Yes, both CRE-E10 and CRE-C20 are FDA-registered and approved for mild to moderate hearing loss.
+Yes.
+Both CRE-E10 and CRE-C20 are FDA-registered OTC hearing aids designed for adults with mild to moderate hearing loss.

 Can I return them if they don’t work?